snotskie/ttrpg/site/src/index.md

 **⚠️ Hurry:** Escaping danger, reacting by instinct, surges of adrenaline

-**⏳ History:** Other aspects covered by your character's backstory and the history of their people, not covered by or more specific than the Basic Stats above
+**⏳ History:** Unique specializations, skills, proficiencies, and other aspects covered by your character's backstory and the history of their people, not covered by or more specific than the other Basic Stats above

-When you begin the game, all of your Basic Stats are equal, each using a $d4$ for their Basic Stat Checks.
-These can be upgraded in the [Session Shop](#Session-Shop).
+When you begin the game, most of your Basic Stats are equal, using a $d4$ for their Basic Stat Checks.
+However, the Basic Stat you ranked as your highest Stat begins the game one die size larger.
+Your Lifestyle also increases your starting Basic Stat dice.

+All of your Basic Stat dice can be upgraded later in the [Session Shop](#Session-Shop).

 !!! details "DM Note: Creating Other Stats"
     For your campaign setting, you may find it helpful to create a new Stat for your players, such as a "Hex" Stat to represent proficiency with wands, potions, and other magical instruments, lore, and knowledge.
 However, before you do, if you want to create a new Stat, it must: